satishppawar/01_dev_Basic_Java/02-Complete-Java-Certification-Course/01-Test-Env/demo/java/basic/arrays/Array.md

 ```
 - Here the length of the array is determined by the number of values provided between braces and separated by commas.

-### multidimensional array
+### Multi-dimensional array

--  a multidimensional array is an array whose components are themselves arrays.
+-  a multi-dimensional array is an array whose components are themselves arrays.

 ```
 class MultiDimArrayDemo {